 - Environmental Studies (including the Food Systems and Nutrition Minor)

 - Jonathan M. Tisch College of Civic Life

 - Friedman School of Nutrition Science and Policy

-The Family Meals Program consists of a cohort of undergraduate student volunteers who package meals from dining hall surplus every day of the week.
-The Family Meals Program works with Tufts Dining to reduce edible food waste on campus, and with Cambridge nonprofit Food For Free which redistributes the meals to food-insecure residents of our community.
-The program is currently paused due to COVID-19 restrictions in the dining halls.
-When we re-start, you’ll be able to join us on a shift with a trained cohort volunteer if you’re interested in joining in!
+Dining Hall Food Rescue consists of a cohort of undergraduate student volunteers who package meals from dining hall surplus every day of the week.
+The program works with Tufts Dining to reduce edible food waste on campus, and with Cambridge nonprofit Food For Free which redistributes the meals (dubbed “Heat-N-Eats”) to food-insecure residents of our community.
+The program currently operates with daily shifts at Dewick.
+Click here to learn more or get involved!